kacole2/s3motion/README.md

 - `-d` or `--downloadObject`: Download an object(s) from a bucket.
 Here are the following arguments that can be passed for a single line command:
 	- `--client`: Specify the name of the locally configued client.
 This is a required argument.
 	- `--bucket`: Specify the name of the bucket.
 This is a required argument.
-	- `--file`: Specify the name of the file.
-If the file is nested within a folder, specify the directory listing as well: `images/myimages/avatar.png`.
-You can also specify multiple files to download by using a comma and no spaces such as `file1.png,file2.png,images/myimages/avatar.png`.
+	- `--object`: Specify the name of the object.
+If the object is nested within a folder, specify the directory listing as well: `images/myimages/avatar.png`.
+You can also specify multiple objects to download by using a comma and no spaces such as `object1.png,object2.png,images/myimages/avatar.png`.
 This is a required argument.
-	- `--folder`: Specify the location on your local machine where the file(s) will be download to. `/Users/me/Desktop`.
-If no folder is specified, then the file is downloaded to the current working directory.
+	- `--folder`: Specify the location on your local machine where the object(s) will be download to. `/Users/me/Desktop`.
+If no folder is specified, then the object is downloaded to the current working directory.
 This is an optional argument.
 - `-u` or `--uploadObject`: Upload an object(s) to a bucket.
 Here are the following arguments that can be passed for a single line command:
 	- `--client`: Specify the name of the locally configued client.
 This is a required argument.
 	- `--bucket`: Specify the name of the bucket.
 This is a required argument.
-	- `--file`: Specify the name of the file.
-By default, uploaded files will be placed in the root directory.
+	- `--object`: Specify the name of the object.
+By default, uploaded objects will be placed in the root directory.
 This is a required argument.
-	- `--folder`: Specify the location on your local machine where the file(s) will be uploaded from. `/Users/me/Desktop`.
-If no folder is specified, then the file is downloaded to the current working directory.
+	- `--folder`: Specify the location on your local machine where the object(s) will be uploaded from. `/Users/me/Desktop`.
+If no folder is specified, then the object is downloaded to the current working directory.
 This is an optional argument.
 - `-D` or `--deleteObject`: Delete an object(s) from a bucket.
 Here are the following arguments that can be passed for a single line command:
 	- `--client`: Specify the name of the locally configued client.
 This is a required argument.
 	- `--bucket`: Specify the name of the bucket.
 This is a required argument.
-	- `--file`: Specify the name of the file.
-If the file is nested within a folder, specify the directory listing as well: `images/myimages/avatar.png`.
-You can also specify multiple files to delete by using a comma and no spaces such as `file1.png,file2.png,images/myimages/avatar.png`.
+	- `--object`: Specify the name of the object.
+If the object is nested within a folder, specify the directory listing as well: `images/myimages/avatar.png`.
+You can also specify multiple objects to delete by using a comma and no spaces such as `object1.png,object2.png,images/myimages/avatar.png`.
 This is a required argument.
 - `-c` or `--copyObject`: Copy an object(s) from one client to another.
 Here are the following arguments that can be passed for a single line command:
 	- `--sourceClient`: Specify the name of the locally configued client where the object is stored.
 This is a required argument.
 	- `--sourceBucket`: Specify the name of the bucket where the object is stored.
 This is a required argument.
-	- `--file`: Specify the name of the file.
-If the file is nested within a folder, specify the directory listing as well: `images/myimages/avatar.png`.
-You can also specify multiple files to copy by using a comma and no spaces such as `file1.png,file2.png,images/myimages/avatar.png`.
+	- `--object`: Specify the name of the object.
+If the object is nested within a folder, specify the directory listing as well: `images/myimages/avatar.png`.
+You can also specify multiple objects to copy by using a comma and no spaces such as `object1.png,object2.png,images/myimages/avatar.png`.
 This is a required argument.
 	- `--destClient`: Specify the name of the locally configued client where the object will be copied to.
 This is a required argument.
 	- `--destBucket`: Specify the name of the bucket where the object will be copied to.
 This is a required argument.
 	- `--delete`: Default is `n` which means the source copy will remain in the bucket.
-Specify `Y` if the source file should be deleted upon a successful transfer.
+Specify `Y` if the source object should be deleted upon a successful transfer.
 - `-C` or `--copyBucket`: Bulk copy process for all object from one bucket to another.
 Here are the following arguments that can be passed for a single line command:
 	- `--sourceClient`: Specify the name of the locally configued client where the object is stored.
 This is a required argument.
 	- `--sourceBucket`: Specify the name of the bucket where the object is stored.
 This is a required argument.